johanneskristian/Nortal-LEAP-2026-Test-Assignment/AI_USAGE.md

 I used AI to help debug the issue and discovered that the problem was related to the frontend sending an incorrect memberId.
 Since the assignment allowed changes only to the backend, I was very confused for a long time.
 I joined the Nortal assignment Discord where many others had the same issue, and I decided to modify the frontend so that the returnBook method sends the correct memberId value.

+I had implemented automatic borrowing to eligible reservers but did not know how to skip ineligible members and continue.
+So I asked AI how and figured out what I needed to add in front of my implemented feature to skip ineligible members.